 While a website is crucial to the overall well-being of a business, just having one isn’t enough.
 To be taken seriously, your site needs to meet or exceed the expectations of the industry and your customers.
 If you fail to create your website accordingly, your business (and your website) will be considered outdated, and that’s a surefire way for you to drive your potential clients or customer to your competition.

-But, that’s not the only thing you should have in mind when it comes to your leads – far from it.
-In order to get to them, you need to keep a close eye on their behavior patterns during the time they spend on your website.
-That’s the only way to study them, adjust your online store to their wants and needs, and thus build a circle of loyal customer that just keeps spreading.
+But that’s not the only thing you should have in mind when it comes to your leads.
+You also need to keep a close eye on their behavior patterns while they’re on your site.
+Study them and adjust your online store to their wants and needs, building a circle of loyal customer that just keeps spreading.

 However, for you to be able to investigate the behavior of the visitors on your website, you need powerful instruments.
-Fortunately, you don’t have to go further from Google – this platform will provide you with every tool you’re in need of.
-But before you get into the little finesses, you need to learn about the instruments you have at your disposal, and know the difference between Google Tag Manager (GTM) and Google Analytics (GA).
+Fortunately, Google has every tool you might need.
+But before you get into the minutiae, you need to learn about the instruments you have at your disposal and understand the difference between Google Tag Manager (GTM) and Google Analytics (GA).

-Lately, there’s been a lot of talk on the subject of whether Google Tag Manager is making Google Analytics obsolete, and naturally, everyone who has interest in developing their website and increasing its functionality has been dwelling on whether or not they should use one or both of these tools.
-For you to be able to draw that conclusion by yourself=, you need to understand the difference between them.
+Lately, there’s been a lot of talk on whether Google Tag Manager is making Google Analytics obsolete, and naturally, everyone who has interest in developing their website and increasing its functionality has been dwelling on whether they should use one or both of these tools.
+For you to be able to draw that conclusion by yourself, you need to understand the difference between them.